lukso-network/docs/docs/faq/onboarding/extension.md

 ## How to access my Universal Profile on L14?

 If you created a Universal Profile using the [Universal Profile Explorer](https://universalprofile.cloud/) or [The Dematerialised Marketplace](https://thedematerialised.com/) on the L14 Testnet, the wallet is stored within your browser's local storage.
 You will receive a login link containing an encrypted private key via mail.

+## Why can’t I use the private key yet to recover my Universal Profile?

+At the moment, the option to recover an existing profile from a backup file is not available.
+The team is working on this feature and it will be made available soon.
+The idea behind this is to recover the profile from a backup file, and not directly from the private key.

+Currently, the private key is displayed though in the LUKSO Browser Extension.
+However, this is not to be used as a recovery mechanism, but rather for users who want to do development and need the private key.

+## “Universal Profile is not allowed by this Transaction Relay Service” Error

+If a user deploys a Universal Profile through Universal Page, or another 3rd party that has their own relayer, when importing the profile into the LUKSO Browser Extension, the LUKSO Relayer will not be compatible.
+Therefore, users should use a separate controller key that they can fund with some LYX.